What language is used in Kipina?

 The admissions team has a full list of supplies for you to bring to Kipina with your child.
 These include a water bottle, a spare change of clothes, blanket, pillow, and favorite toy.
 Everything should be clearly labelled.
 We do not provide food as we believe children at this age should be eating food similar to their parents.
 We ask that you also bring two snacks and a healthy lunch for your child.
-We have a NO NUTS and NO SUGAR policy in the nursery.
+We have a NO NUTS and NO SUGAR policy in the preschool.

 What time do they nap?

 Children go down to nap after lunch.
 The duration of their nap is dependent upon each child.